 INFORMATION ON YOUR RIGHTS (PERSONS FROM OUTSIDE OF THE EU AND THE EEA)

 We would like to look after the security of all our Clients and website visitors.
 If the provisions of GDPR do not apply to you, you can still request that your personal data to be rectified if they are incorrect; to abandon processing them – if there is no grounds for it; to amend personal data – if they are changed.
-Should you like to amend anything or you simply wish to find out more, please do not hesitate to contact YOUR EXTENDED TEAM.
+Should you like to amend anything or you simply wish to find out more, please do not hesitate to contact Rite NRG.

 PROCESSING OF PERSONAL DATA BELONGING TO CHILDREN